bibbox/app-seeddms/INSTALL-APP.md

 ![SCREEN2](screen-02.jpg)

 * On the next page a form for configuring installation paths will appear.
-Just leave it as it is but make sure to check **Create database tables** and click **Apply**!
+Update in the Database settings the password as you specified in the App installtion and make sure to check **Create database tables** and click **Apply**!

 ![SCREEN3](screen-03.jpg)

 * After the installation has succeeded, another screen with two links will appear.
 Click on **Delete the ENABLE_INSTALL_TOOL if possible**.

 ![SCREEN4](screen-04.jpg)